 #1 Fuel your run

-Plan to eat something substantial before your race as your body will require fuel for energy.
+Plan to eat a light snack before your race as your body will require fuel for energy.

 Porridge with bananas or blueberries (check out my other porridge recipes for runners)

 Wholegrain toast with avocado and scrambled or poached eggs

 A bagel with banana and peanut butter on top